 Professors and staff of the Faculty of Information Systems and Applied Computer Sciences are delighted to welcome you to the University of Bamberg.
 This guide is intended to help you familiarise yourself with the university and issues relating to your upcoming studies.
-We would like to cordially invite you to participate in the Introduction Days for first-year students taking place from the 11th to 16th of October 2021 in the ERBA building An der Weberei 5.
+We would like to cordially invite you to participate in the Introduction Days for first-year students taking place from the 10th to 13th of October 2023 in the ERBA building An der Weberei 5.

 The faculty aims at integrating first-year students into daily life at the university from their first day onwards, helping you avoid "wrong tracks" and inspiring you to actively take part in university life.
 During the orientation, we will offer lectures on topics of general interest for first-year students and take up special issues in various tutorials.
-The updated and detailed schedule is to be found on the left side.
 We especially want to encourage you to plan your schedule for the first semester during the orientation and get to know important contact persons for different issues coming up during your studies.